 Each camp session is 2 weeks long, Monday through Friday, 9am – 2pm each day.
 Our program offers two styles to accommodate those new to the woods and those who come back with experience.
-Camp has two sessions to choose from, one session in June and another July.
+Camp has THREE sessions to choose from this year!

 - Ages 7 to 11